spicata/spicata-and-11ty/notes/Hydrocarbons.md

 - **Homologous series** are groups of molecules of the same functional group but containing different number of CH<sub>2</sub> (differing in the number of carbons), thus determining its physical properties: boiling point, melting point, etc
 - **Saturated hydrocarbons** are hydrocarbons that only contains single bonds between carbon atoms; due to this, they are fairly unreactive.

-Hydrocarbons are split into three unique functional groups: alkanes; alkenes; and alkynes, the difference being that:
+Hydrocarbons are split into three homologous series: alkanes; alkenes; and alkynes, the difference being that:

 Name | Functional Group
 --- | ---